sam-timmins/52-card-golf/README.md

 * When they are on the dashboard, ensure that python is above node.js on the list
 * Open the 'Deploy' tab
 * In the deployment method section, select 'GitHub' and confirm the connection.
-* Enter the repo-name into the text box and click 'Search'.
+* Enter the repo-name into the text box and click 'Search.
 When the correct repo appears below, click 'Connect'
 * In the Automatic deploys section, click 'Enable Automatic Deploys'.
 This updates every time GitHub code is pushed
 * To complete the process click on the 'Deploy Brach' button in the Manual deploy section, this will take a few seconds to complete while Heroku builds the app
 * A message will appear informing you that the app was successfully deployed and a 'View' button will bring you to the live site